JY15: Design

 The JY15 is a recreational, planing hull, sailing dinghy, built predominantly of Advanced Composite Process (ACP) by JY Sailboats and Hunter and later from fiberglass by Nickels and WindRider.
 It has a fractional sloop, a raked stem, a vertical transom, a transom-hung rudder controlled by a tiller with an extension and a folding centerboard.
 It displaces 275 lb.

-The boat has a draft of 3.00 ft with the centreboard extended and 0.50 ft with it retracted, allowing beaching or ground transportation on a trailer.
+The boat has a draft of 3.00 ft with the centerboard extended and 0.50 ft with it retracted, allowing beaching or ground transportation on a trailer.

 The stays have lever adjusters for rapid set-up and the mast disassembles for ease of ground transport.
 The mainsheet is a 2:1 and is led off to the centerboard trunk.
 The rudder swings up for launching and recovering in shallow water.
 The design is optimized for crew hiking out, with hiking straps and rounded deck and hull for comfort.

 The Hunter-production JY-15 was made out of ACP (Advanced Composite Process).
 ACP is a laminate consisting of a foam core, an inner fiberglass skin, and a 1/8" outer plastic skin.
 When the design was acquired by Nickels it was rendered in fiberglass.

 Operational history

-The JY15 is sailed in over 80 fleets in the US.
+The JY15 was sailed in over 80 fleets in the US.